 About the project

 The Africa Visa Openness Index measures how open African countries are when it comes to visas by looking at what they ask of citizens from other countries in Africa when they travel.
 It aims to show at a glance which countries are facilitating travel for citizens of other countries and how: whether they allow people to travel to their country without a visa, if travellers can get a visa on arrival in the country or if visitors need to get a visa before travel.

-Data on visa openness was collected between September 2016 and January 2017.
-The primary source of information was the International Air Transport Association (IATA) and various questionnaires sent to national focal points.
+Data on visa openness was collected in June and July 2018.
+The primary source of information was the International Air Transport Association (IATA).

 Importance of Visa Openness